 And that’s the odd thing about edh and thorn—they were both used to symbolize the same dental fricative sounds in Old English.
 Sometimes a scribe would even shift the spelling of a word from one letter to the other, halfway through a manuscript.
 It’s no surprise that one eventually won out—edh disappeared from English in the fourteenth century; thorn persisted for a while in a Middle English (as described above), before surrendering its job to “th”.

 The mediaeval Scandinavians borrowed the edh for their own alphabets, but gradually replaced it with “dh” or just plain d.
-Even Icelandic mislaid the edh for centuries—for example, it is not mentioned in the First Grammatical Treatise, a twelfth-century work on the phonology of Old Icelandic, in which thorn performs solo duty in representing the dental fricative sound.
+Even Icelandic mislaid the edh for centuries—for example, it is not mentioned in the First Grammatical Treatise, a twelfth-century work on the phonology of Old Icelandic, in which thorn performs solo duty in representing the dental fricative sounds.
 But edh was restored when the Icelandic alphabet was finalized in the nineteenth century.
 Edh and thorn now have complementary roles, representing the voiced and unvoiced dental fricatives, respectively.
 So edh is the hard “th” sound at the start of that, while thorn is the soft “th” sound at the start of, well, thorn.†

 Once Icelandic got the ball rolling for edh, the letter was revived in a couple of other languages, too.
 An alphabet for Faeroese was adopted in 1854 (it had languished unwritten for centuries), and it included the edh on mainly etymological grounds.
 Written Faeroese contains an edh where a dental fricative would have been sounded in Old Norse—but that sound is absent from modern Faeroese, so the edh most often signals a gliding link between two vowels.
 The placename Viðareiði is pronounced something like VEE-ya-rye-ih, for instance.
 (The fact that written Faeroese preserves some of the appearance of Old Norse, from which Icelandic also evolved, means that Icelanders can often puzzle out written Faeroese despite being unable to understand the spoken language.)